 Voice biometrics as authentication

-This model has been used even in Switzerland by some companies, Sunrise telecommunication for instance, as they would ask the customer to use a sample of the voice to get its biometrics and construct a model so that the customer doesn’t have to give a number of personal sensitive data which might take a while before illustrating the customer’s request and intent of calling.
+Voice biometrics description… This model has been used even in Switzerland by some companies, Sunrise telecommunication for instance, as they would ask the customer to use a sample of the voice to get its biometrics and construct a model so that the customer doesn’t have to give a number of personal sensitive data which might take a while before illustrating the customer’s request and intent of calling.

 The voice biometrics are not only used in the services company, but also to authenticate the unlocking process of the smartphone and also to give commands to the virtual smart assistant.
 [17]